bryanokelley/DesignedandDeployedSecuredCloudNetworkwithElkStack-/README.md

 -	Elk-Stack-Public-IP:5601

-As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.
+Specific commands the user will need to run to download the playbook, update the files, etc:
 1. ssh admin_account_name@jumpboxpublicIP
 2. sudo docker ps -a
 3. sudo docker start "silly_name"